realmatterio/ArtUSD/mockup/Mock Up Software Requirement Specification.md

-**Software Requirement Specification for USD Stablecoin Issuance, Fund Pool, and Digital Exchange Market**
+**ISIF Software Requirement Specification for USD Stablecoin Issuance, Fund Pool, and Digital Exchange Market**

 Develop an English-language HTML mockup application to demonstrate the operation of a stablecoin arbitrage mechanism within a digital exchange market, titled **USD Stablecoin Issuance, Fund Pool, and Digital Exchange Market**.
 Use a modern white-themed CSS style with hover glowing and shadow box effects.
 Ensure the layout is responsive for desktop, divided into three column boxes: **Stablecoin Issuance**, **Fund Pool**, and **Exchange Market**.
 Show the codes in a html file and a css file.